samaddmirzaa/london-property-intelligence/README.md

 tenure, construction year) and it estimates the sale price.

 The training data comes from the Greater London Authority, who matched HM Land Registry Price Paid records against Domestic EPC certificates by address.
-That linkage is what makes the project work, because it supplies floor area on every transaction.
-Raw Land Registry data has the sale price but no indication of how big the property is, which puts a hard ceiling on how well any model can do.

 Around the model sits the infrastructure you would need to actually run it: a validated REST API, a Docker container, experiment tracking, a test suite that runs